≡ Menu

 • When were you first prescribed Lexapro?

-• Are you currently taking any other medications or participating in any other treatment programs for your condition?
+• Are you taking other medications or participating in other treatment programs for your condition?

 • Have you been given a specific diagnosis?

-• Have you ever been hospitalized for you condition?
+• Have you ever been hospitalized for your condition?

 • Do you have a history of drug or alcohol abuse?